rackerlabs/rackspace-how-to/content/rackspace-email/export-email-address-data-from-outlook-2016-for-mac.md

     <img src="{% asset_path rackspace-email/export-email-address-from-outlook-2016-for-mac/2016.png %}" />

-You have exported a copy of your email data from Outlook 2016 for Mac!
+You have exported a copy of your email address data from Outlook 2016 for Mac!

-#### Import into Outlook 2016 for Mac